Randy A. PiedrahitaFounding Member (1969-2018)

-Randy A. Piedrahita (1969-2018) was a Life-Time Member of the Multi-Million Dollar Advocates Forum (reserved for attorneys receiving at least one multi-million dollar jury verdict, judgment or settlement), and for 2013-2018, Randy was been selected for inclusion in Louisiana Super Lawyers-Personal Injury Plaintiff, and Best Lawyers in America© 2018 in the practice area of Personal Injury Plaintiffs.
+Randy A. Piedrahita died after a lengthy battle with brain cancer.
+Randy was a Life-Time Member of the Multi-Million Dollar Advocates Forum (reserved for attorneys receiving at least one multi-million dollar jury verdict, judgment or settlement), and for 2013-2018, Randy was selected for inclusion in Louisiana Super Lawyers-Personal Injury Plaintiff, and Best Lawyers in America© 2018 in the practice area of Personal Injury Plaintiffs.

 Randy successfully tried cases in State and Federal Courts all over Louisiana, and conducted seminars for continuing legal education in Louisiana, receiving high marks for his seminars on jury selection and communication.
 Randy served as lead trial counsel in a case against a natural gas utility involving a natural gas explosion in a rent house in Opelousas, Louisiana.
 The St. Landry Parish jury delivered a verdict that was affirmed by the Third Circuit Court of Appeal and Louisiana Supreme Court, valued in excess of $23,000,000 for the severe burn injuries sustained by the family members present in the home at the time of the explosion.
 In 2015, Randy represented the City of Baton Rouge/Parish of East Baton Rouge and helped get Baton Rouge $2.145 million for losses from the BP oil spill.
 This was a record settlement for an inland city in the entire national BP litigation.For more than ten years, Randy received a prestigious "AV" Rating from the foremost national lawyer's rating service, Martindale-Hubbell.
 This signified that Randy was rated by the lawyers in this legal community as having the highest legal ability and ethical standards, a rare recognition usually given only to much more senior lawyers.